llott7/Picross-Image-Puzzle-Generator/PicrossImagePuzzleGenerator_SSD.md

 Our assignemnts are as follow:
 * User Interface Design: Shaikha Al-Mashaykhi
-* Front-End Development: Lance Lott
+* Program/Game Logic: Lance Lott
 * API integration: Zackery Lavalais

 The UI design is mostly complete for the most part and is being handled by Shaikha.
 She has an interest in UI design and volunteered for this particular role almost instantly.
 We're using SFML library to develop the UI for the Picross Image Puzzle Generator.